DavideSaccardo/Diffusion-equation/README.md

 To compile: c++ -o run.x geological_1d.cpp.

-Note: there aren't examples of data because they are to heavy (380 MB, for the geological case).\\
+Note: there aren't examples of data because they are to heavy (380 MB, for the geological case).
-We add also a video, which shows the heat distribution in the slab over 1Gy with the radioactive decay of the elements.
+We add also a video (geological.avi), which shows the heat distribution in the slab over 1Gy with the radioactive decay of the elements.